illutek/kliekskeV2/readme.md

 1. Clone this repository.
 2. Run 'npm install' (you might need to install node/npm first)
 3. Run 'bower install'
-4. Run 'gulp' in the terminal
+4. Run 'gulp' in the terminal, this will also create a dist folder.
 5. That's all